basti-app/basti/README.md

 ## Security

+Security is a top priority for Basti.
+The following sections describe the security measures taken by Basti.

 ### Network

 The bastion EC2 instance reachability from the Internet is completely disabled with AWS Security Groups configuration. _No ports are open for inbound traffic._ The bastion instance is only accessible through [AWS Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html).